ZacSmir/ZacSmir.github.io/_posts/2021-01-18-Ministry_For_The_Future_Review.md

 Ironically, Robinson's de-growth beliefs, namely limiting where humans live to only half of all land, would lead to **huge** increases in urban populations and necessitate even greater density and even higher functioning cities.

 Or maybe not ironically.
-Maybe just unintentionally.
+Maybe perfectly in tune with the broader themes of the novel.
 Here's where we get to why I put "(or are they?)" in the section title.
 Robinson's blindspot(increasing city density and livability) being increased behind the scenes by his beliefs(de-growth is good, as well as a certain definition of growth) is a perfect example of both the limitations of ideology that he states early on in the book.
-It's also an example of how an ideological approach like his, i.e. one that is systems based and therefore fundamentally open to new ideas/systems, so long as they're goods ones, is capable of doing so much more than a more limited frameworrk
+It's also an example of how an ideological approach like his, i.e. one that is systems based and therefore fundamentally open to new ideas/systems, so long as they're goods ones, is capable of enacting two systems at once that more simplified and rigid worldviews would say are mutually exclusive.
+Who's to say that condensing humans into denser spaces and leaving more space open for non-human lifeforms aren't both forms of vital growth?
+Literal growth in the case of non-human lifeforms.
+And cities.

+Ministry for the Future is not a perfect book, but it's one of the best visions of a few of what's ahead of us, both the crises themselves as well as the available solutions and potential roadblocks.

+Octavia Butler's Earthseed Chronicles is another freakishly prescient view of America and climate change, though in a very different way from Ministry for the Future.
+The titular Earthseed is a religion, the central tenet of which is "God is change."

+> God is Power—
+> Infinite,
+> Irresistible,
+> Inexorable,
+> Indifferent.
+> And yet, God is Pliable—
+> Trickster,
+> Teacher,
+> Chaos,
+> Clay.
+> God exists to be shaped.
+> God is Change.

+Change is coming, whether its climate change or the changes to our societies we make to combat climate change.
+We can't stop change, but we can shape it.
+Ministry for the future urges us to shape the coming change before it's too late and gives us a few ideas how.